bkhor/dota-predictor/README.md

 Updates:

+*August 24*: Migrated from storing data in JSON format, to sqlite3 for deduplication, easy to resume collection, query without loading into memory.
+Also, migrated from OpenDota API, directly to Steam Web API - no daily cap.
+I just looked at how [OpenDota API](https://github.com/odota/core) does it, and implemented it similarly.

 *August 21-23rd*: Fetching match data using OpenDota API and utilizing logistic regression to train the model, based on picks and match outcome.

 *Issues*: